 Sew around the outside edge of the bookmark.
 This is called edgestitching or topstitching.
 This will also sew the opening closed.

-With the edge of the presser foot as a guide, start stitching using a straight stitch on one of the sides.
+To do this, with the edge of the presser foot as a guide, start stitching using a straight stitch on one of the sides.
 When you get close to the corner stop stitching, lower the needle into the fabric, raise the presser foot, turn the fabric, lower the presser foot and continue to sew.
 Continue sewing around the outside back tacking at the end.

 VIOLA!
 The fabric bookmark is finished.